grepruby/ERC20-Token-On-Hyperledger/README.md

 # Techracers HyperLedger

-This is an open source repository for writing simple, [ERC20](https://en.wikipedia.org/wiki/ERC-20) based token [Chaincode](https://hyperledger-fabric.readthedocs.io/en/release-1.2/chaincode.html) on HyperLedger, using Node.js.
+This is an open source repository for writing simple, [ERC20](https://en.wikipedia.org/wiki/ERC-20) based token [Chaincode](https://hyperledger-fabric.readthedocs.io/en/release-1.2/chaincode.html) in HyperLedger, using Node.js.

 You can use this repository to build distributed networks, using the widely tested and accepted ERC20 standard, in a [HyperLedger Fabric](https://hyperledger-fabric.readthedocs.io/en/release-1.2/whatis.html) environment:

 > NOTE: This repository assumes, you're already familiar with HyperLedger Fabric, and your system already has the prerequisites to start development on HyperLedger.
-If not, refer to [prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.2/prereqs.html), [key concepts](https://hyperledger-fabric.readthedocs.io/en/release-1.2/key_concepts.html) and [tutorials](https://hyperledger-fabric.readthedocs.io/en/release-1.2/tutorials.html) in HyperLedger's documentation.
+If not, refer to [prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.2/prereqs.html), [key concepts](https://hyperledger-fabric.readthedocs.io/en/release-1.2/key_concepts.html) and [tutorials](https://hyperledger-fabric.readthedocs.io/en/release-1.2/tutorials.html) in HyperLedger documentation.

 ## Getting Started